Ogun govt declares support for Pelican/Gateway economic autarky project

-The Ogun State government has declared its support for the Pelican/Gateway economic autarky project which seeks to provide affordable housing units and mini markets for residents and farmers in the state.
+The Ogun State government has declared its support for the Pelican/Gateway economic autarky project which seeks to provide affordable housing units and mini market for residents and farmers in the state.

-Omoniyi said the government doesn’t hesitate to support lofty ideas and innovations that aim to ease the livelihood of its citizens and change the narratives of our land by reducing the housing deficit.
+Omoniyi said the government won’t hesitate to support lofty ideas and innovations that aim to ease the livelihood of its citizens and change the narratives of our land by reducing housing deficit.

-“For us in this government, we believe housing is a right of every citizen, not a privilege.
+“For us in this government, we believe housing is a right of every citizens, not a privilege.

 We are about the first government to sign the mortgage and foreclosure law.
 The law is to protect all genuine investors in the state.